 6. Audit for Business logic errors

-Since these plugins are made by considering general use cases, they are not tailor-made to your website and are neither tested for specific cases and can easily introduce some logic error.
+Since these plugins are made by considering general use cases, they are not tailor-made to your website and are neither tested for specific cases and can easily introduce some logic errors.
 By exploiting such logic gaps, hackers can cause menace such as buying products at a lower price than listed on the website.
 Since business logic errors are not malware or viruses they can be hard to detect as security scanners do not generally scan for such errors.
-Thus, you need a tailor made Magento security audit to detect such logic errors.
+Thus, you need a tailor-made Magento security audit to detect such logic errors.

 7. Review user access